 Cyber attackers will exploit business systems and steal sensitive information during the cloud migration process.
 Accordingly, security teams should apply a wide range of security controls depending on the applications and information transferred to a cloud service.
 Some of the data protection tools that a business can deploy include a next-generation firewall (NGFW) solution, web application firewall, security information, and event management solution (SIEM), an intrusion detection and protection service (IDS/IPS), and a cloud access security broker (CASB).

 Businesses should also ensure consistency between security solutions and policy enforcement for the migration phase that spans multiple environments.
 In effect, they should select suitable security solutions that interoperate seamlessly throughout the entire lifecycle.
-For instance, security personnel should ensure that their companies encrypt data, both at-rest and in-transit.
+For instance, security personnel should ensure that their companies encrypt data, both at rest and in transit.
 Indeed, information is most vulnerable when exposed to the Internet.
-Therefore, organizations should ensure they deploy secure transport protocols like HTTPs during data and application transfers from in-house servers to the cloud environment.
+Therefore, organizations should ensure they deploy secure transport protocols like HTTPS during data and application transfers from in-house servers to the cloud environment.
 Enterprises may also consider transferring their workloads via an appliance.
-However, it is advisable to ensure that the tool encrypts data before it leaves the on-premise datacenter.
+However, it is advisable to ensure that the tool encrypts data before leaving the on-premise data center.

 Security teams can deploy decoys or deception documents to enable a business to detect hackers and insider leaks during the cloud migration process.
 This control alerts security analysts in the early stages of a breach or unusual user behavior.
 Besides, decoys act like a honeypot that can trick a malicious actor into thinking they have stolen valuable information while accessing a convincing fake document.